JasperC2026/Peregine/README.md

 ## Notes
 Toolkit is tested on Ubuntu, on other distro's it should function probably but there could be some isseus.

-If you dont want some parts of the toolkit feel free to edit the code and change the install script.

 Some parts require use of sudo so be aware of the risks.
 Also some network tools can leak your IP so use tor or a VPN to be safe.

+This project is actively evolving.
+Expect improvements, bug fixes, and new modules.
+Fast development can lead to bugs.

 P.S. the updating apps part of the toolkit works with APT, flatpak and snap.
 Other packages will NOT be updated.

+## Warnings

+Paranoia_mode can disable networking and hardware

+Secure_overwrite_free_space is heavy and time-consuming

+Secure_empty_trash permanently deletes files

+Delete_file uses secure deletion (irreversible)

 ## Bugs
-If you encounter any bugs feel free to open a pull requist or send a message.
+If you encounter any bugs feel free to open a pull reqeust or send a message.

 ## MIT license - Copyright (c) 2026 DarkShadowUser